 Make sure all family members know what to do in the event of a fire.
 Draw a floor plan with at least two ways of escaping every room.
 Make a drawing for each floor.
 Dimensions do not need to be correct.
 Make sure the plan shows important details: stairs, hallways and windows that can be used as fire escape routes.
-Here is a document that will help you create a home inventory.

 Test windows and doors – do they open easy enough?
 Are they wide enough?
 Or tall enough?